MileHacker Logo

 • Self-cater most meals by purchasing groceries from supermarkets.

-Prioritize natural wonders and self-sufficiency.
+Prioritize spectacular natural sites and self-sufficiency.

 Mid-Range Traveler's Itinerary